epiforecasts/scoringutils/README.md

 install.packages("scoringutils")
 ```

-The version of the package under active development can be installed with:
+The version of the package under active development can also be installed with:

 ```r
 remotes::install_github("epiforecasts/scoringutils")